InitialPosition/PastaScraper/README.md

 ### Notes
 Please be aware that you have to whitelist your IP address on the [Pastebin Scraper API website](https://pastebin.com/doc_scraping_api).
 I will not take responsibility if you get banned from the scraper API.
+You also have to install the python module "progress".
+This can be done by running `python3 -m pip install progress`.

 ### Parameters
 Parameters are back baby